-The Valhalla Trail extends from the western Utah town of Toothless to
+The Valhalla Trail extends from the southwestern Utah town of Toothless to

 best for strong expert riders, because in addition to high-altitude alpine